 One thing we like about all the locations of El Fogon is the fact they stack everything up each night and scrub the entire restaurant down, floors, sidewalks, drills etc. Most people would not know this since it happens late at night or early in the morning, so we thought we would mention it.

 Tip: Although tourist come here and some even come from all inclusive resorts, it is better to use pesos because they do take dollars but you will be loosing a good percentage.
 At the time of writing the official rate is 14.6 and they exchange at 12.

 And the Best Tourist Tacos in Playa Del Carmen is….

 Well, you might have guessed it by the review, but El Fogon has the best tasting tacos along with large menu, fastest service and will make you feel like you got the Mexican experience.
 Even though they are a few more pesos for tacos and drinks, in this case, you get what you pay for.
 It is no wonder why we saw so many tourist coming there while we were eating.

 #2 Don Sirloin

 #3 Senor Taco

 If you are looking for a taco experience while in Playa Del Carmen, why not check out El Fogon at either location.
-If you are looking for seafood tacos you might want to read about Tacontenedor or El Oasis Tacos or for an even more local experience check out our article on the best street tacos in Playa Del Carmen.
+If you are looking for seafood tacos you might want to read about El Oasis Tacos or for an even more local experience check out our article on the best street tacos in Playa Del Carmen.
 If you are a little more daring you might want to read our article on bone marrow tacos in Playa Del Carmen so you can try them also.